-Roy said that Collette is set up well domestically in 2021.
+Roy said that Collette is set up well domestically for the future.
 “The product planning, contracting and pricing – we were releasing May ’21 to April ’22 product the first quarter of this year.
 We’ve got all the space, we’ve got all the itineraries done.”
 He stressed that the operations team will have to continue to do audits and that there will be a lot of logistical work that has to happen to make sure that what they promise will be there.
 “We’re very confident that we’ll be able to preserve the full experience, though there may be some substitutions here and there on the touring itself,” said Roy.

 As to when a robust tour industry will return, Collette expects the first quarter will be quiet, but they are already getting new bookings into the second quarter.
 “Third and fourth quarter we’re expecting to be very busy,” Roy said.
 “There’s a lot of positive momentum.”